vbauer/jabberjay/README.md

 It is necessary to follow several rules during Jabber command development:

-* Each command should be implemented in separate file with namespace.
+* Each command should be implemented in separate script file (with the same namespace).
 * Command name is the file name (ignoring case).
 * It is possible to use all artifacts from Jabberjay's classpath.
-* Last function in script file is the entry point.
+* Last function in the script file is the entry point.
+* Result of the last function is the answer message, it will be sent to user.

 ### Example